Wide-Format / Poster Print Requests

 We are unable to accommodate wide-format print requests for class assignments and class-related projects at this time.
 In limited circumstances, students may be able to submit print requests for course-related group projects, however, prior approval and arrangements must be made between the course instructor and the SAM Lab Director.

-2 wide-format print jobs (free of charge) per student or faculty member during spring/summer 2019
+2 wide-format print jobs (free of charge) per student or faculty member during the fall 2019 semester

 Overview of Procedure for Print Request